-Raidio Teilefis Eireann, also known as RTÉ and RTE, is a State Owned public service broadcaster headquartered in Donnybrook, Dublin, Ireland.
-Founded in 1926, the organization employs approximately 2,490 individuals and reported $411.7M in revenue as of 2024.
-It functions as a tier 1 media tech buyer.
-The company specializes in producing and broadcasting programs across television, radio, and online platforms.
-Its radio service commenced on January 1, 1926, followed by regular television broadcasts on December 31, 1961, establishing it as one of the oldest continuously operating public service broadcasters globally.
-In addition to its Dublin headquarters, it maintains offices throughout various parts of Ireland.
+Raidio Teilefis Eireann, also known as RTÉ, RTE, or Radio Television Ireland, is a State Owned entity headquartered in Ireland.
+The organization, which functions as a tier 1 media tech buyer, reported $411.7M in revenue as of 2024.
+Founded in 1926, it employs approximately 2,490 individuals.
+The company specializes in broadcast television and radio, operating as an Irish public service broadcaster that both produces and broadcasts programmes across television, radio, and online platforms.
+Its radio service commenced on January 1, 1926, with regular television broadcasts beginning on December 31, 1961, establishing it as one of the world's oldest continuously operating public service broadcasters.
+Raidio Teilefis Eireann is primarily headquartered in Donnybrook, Dublin, maintaining additional offices throughout Ireland.

 Similar Companies